All I Ever Wanted Tour

-The All I Ever Wanted Tour was the fifth headlining concert tour by American pop rock recoding artist Kelly Clarkson in support of her fourth studio album, All I Ever Wanted (2009).
+The All I Ever Wanted Tour was the fifth headlining concert tour by American pop rock recording artist Kelly Clarkson in support of her fourth studio album, All I Ever Wanted (2009).
 It began on October 2, 2009, in Uncasville, Connecticut and finished on May 8, 2010, in Macau.
 The tour visited North America, Europe, Africa, Oceania, and Asia.

 Background

 The tour was announced in July 2009, in the middle of Clarkson's summer fair tour.
 The Auckland show was announced in November 2009.
 This tour marked the first time Clarkson toured Africa, Asia, and New Zealand.

 Show synopsis

 Clarkson began and ended each show with "All I Ever Wanted" and "My Life Would Suck Without You".
 The setlist was filled with past hits, tracks from her fourth album, All I Ever Wanted, and covers.
 One of the covers was a mashup of Alanis Morissette's "That I Would Be Good" and Kings of Leon's "Use Somebody".
 The setlist was changed up a bit starting with the Oceania shows.
 Clarkson was backed by her twelve-piece band.